 How is crypto taxed in Ethiopia?

 There is no specific crypto tax framework for individual traders.
-Mining profits are taxed at the standard 30% corporate income rate.
-The Ministry of Revenue does not explicitly cover capital gains from crypto trading yet, but income from crypto activities may fall under general income tax provisions.
+Mining profits are taxed at the standard 30% corporate rate.
+The Ministry of Revenue has not defined capital gains treatment for crypto.
+Ethiopian nationals abroad should follow their country of residence's tax rules.

 What is the Fayda digital ID?

-Fayda is Ethiopia's national biometric digital ID system, mandatory for all banking transactions by 2026.
+Fayda is Ethiopia's national biometric digital ID system, mandatory for all banking transactions by December 31, 2026.
 It uses fingerprint, face recognition, and OTP verification.
-Integrated with 90+ agencies, it will be the primary KYC document for all financial services including potential future crypto platforms.
+Integrated with 90+ agencies, it will be the primary KYC document for all financial services.

 Other Countries